-Ayn Dietrich-Williams, ACS, like many Toastmasters, has vivid memories of her earliest club meetings—especially her first tentative steps into that nerve-wracking yet stimulating adventure known as Table Topics.
+Ayn Dietrich-Williams, like many Toastmasters, has vivid memories of her earliest club meetings—especially her first tentative steps into that nerve-wracking yet stimulating adventure known as Table Topics.

 Unlike most Toastmasters, though, she had coloring books and homework sheets by her chair.
 She was 12.

-Her mother, Vellie Dietrich-Hall, ATMS, CL, a founding member of the Bennie Bough Toastmasters club in Springfield, Virginia, just outside the U.S. capital, came to meetings with her young daughter in tow.
+Her mother, Vellie Dietrich-Hall, a founding member of the Bennie Bough Toastmasters club in Springfield, Virginia, just outside the U.S. capital, came to meetings with her young daughter in tow.
 She believed training in public speaking was foundational to a successful future.

 Mom was right.
 (Aren’t they always?)